Feast of the Annunciation: History

-The earliest evidence for a Feast of the Annunciation or Incarnation is from the sixth century, although the Catholic News Agency dates it to the fifth century.
-The first certain mentions of the feast are in a canon, of the Council of Toledo in 656, where it was described as celebrated throughout the Church, and in another of the Council of Constantinople "in Trullo" in 692, which forbade the celebration of any festivals during Lent, excepting the Lord's Day (Sunday) and the Feast of the Annunciation.
+At first, the Feast of the Annunciation or Incarnation seems to have been celebrated on the Sunday before Christmas.
+The earliest evidence for a Feast of the Annunciation on 25 March is from the sixth century.
+According to a letter of the emperor Justinian I, the feast on that date originated with the church in Constantinople around AD 555.
+The Church in Spain "acknowledged that the Feast of the Annunciation would constantly become entangled either with Lent or with Easter", so at the Tenth Council of Toledo in 656 it ordered the feast be moved to 18 December, which became the Feast of the Expectation of Mary.
+The Quinisext Council, held in Constantinople in 692, allowed the Annunciation to be an exception to the rule that no feasts be held during Lent.

 A Synod of Worcester, England in 1240 forbade all servile work on the feast.
 As this feast celebrates the Incarnation of the Second Person of the Trinity, many Church Fathers, including St. Athanasius, St. Gregory of Nyssa, and St. Augustine, have expounded on it.